 I swallow to moisten my mouth.

-“It’s the opposite case,” I say with a thin voice.
+“It’s the opposite case,” I say in a thin voice.
 “I was already terminal, and now I’m alive thanks to you.”

 Alazne opens her eyes and stares straight at me, but she doesn’t say anything.
 I can’t tell what she’s thinking.
 A tear rolls down her cheek.
 She looks weary, as if she’s had enough of just about everything.